bdiniscia/landing-events-test/README.md

 3.  **Run localhost** 💻

-    Now run this command to build you app, and have it at you localhost:
+    Now run this command to build your app, and have it at you localhost:

     ```shell
     npm start